snehilvj/dmc-docs/docs/loadingoverlay/loadingoverlay.md

 ### Custom LoadingOverly

-`loaderProps` (dic) - That can be "variant" of oval, bars, dots or custom as in this example providing children with an image of a .gif src.
+`loaderProps` (dict) - Supports a key of "variant" with values of oval, bars, dots or custom as in this example, also custom supports a children key as in this dmc.Image with a custom .gif loading screen.

 .. exec::docs.loadingoverlay.customimageoverlay